glasgo-seven/csv_sql/README.md

 # csv_sql - SQL syntax for .csv files
----

 ## Documentation - [link](./docs.md)
----

 ### TODO
 **Major:**
 [ ] pretty print
-[ ] if as is shorted then select - only as fields will be shown [ ] where
+[ ] when as is shorted then select - only as fields will be shown [ ] where
 [ ] group by
 [ ] sort by